PhotonVision/photonvision/docs/source/docs/advanced-installation/sw_install/other-coprocessors.md

 PhotonVision can be updated by downloading the latest jar file, copying it onto the processor, and restarting the service.

 For example, from another computer, run the following commands.
-Substitute the correct username for "\[user\]" (e.g. Raspberry Pi uses "pi", Orange Pi uses "orangepi".)
+Substitute the correct username for "\[user\]" ( Provided images use username "pi")

 ```bash
 $ scp [jar name].jar [user]@photonvision.local:~/